andrewjpage/seqbox/README.md

 * If want to merge a couple of readsets of teh same extract, then need to make a new readset batch, then a bunch of new readsets.

+### adding artic nf results

+* will only work if you added the nanopore data using "default" settings, as it needs the barcode.
+* only works with nanopore
+* sample name column has to have the barcode as the last element when split by underscores

 ## tests

 1. Nanopore, default, covid.
 Test 1 tests multiple things i) that the todo list query is working ok